jldu20/cs326-team-rho/docs/milestone3.md

     }

 Breakdown:
+Jerry:
-Jerry: secret keys for database access as well as worked on creating cards in tutee list when submit button is clicked on the request tutor page
+    secret keys for database access.
+    creating cards in tutee list when submit button is clicked on the request tutor page worked on search button in tutee list to filter out names of tutees

+Gordon:
-Gordon: Connected frontend to backend as well as set up mongodb connection
+    Connected frontend to backend
+    set up mongodb connection and database interaction

+Hadi:
-Hadi: Revamped UI for multiple pages
+    Revamped UI for multiple pages
+    Added search bar and dropdown menu